 So you want to earn extra revenue as a published author.
 Or maybe you want to sell books as a full-time gig.
 In either case, you’ll need to know how typical publishing royalties work for both traditional and self-publishing routes.
-We’ll figure out what is the typical royalty rate for an author, especially in a post-pandemic landscape.
+We’ll figure out what is the typical royalty rate for an author.
 Let’s dive in.

 By traditional publishing, think “getting signed” with an editorial house or management team (e.g. Penguin Random House).
 Self-publishing is the alternative “indie” path where you take matters into your own hands.